Yuechi County

 Yuechi County (岳池县 (Yuèchí Xiàn)) is a county in the east of Sichuan province, China, bordering Chongqing Municipality to the south.
 It is administratively governed by the prefecture-level city of Guang'an.

 The place is accessible by bus from Chengdu and Nanchong.
 The town is essentially sustained by its livestock and agricultural activities, as well as agriculture-based manufacturing like bamboo-based carpet and beancurd, etc.; virtually without the presence of any significant industries.

 The town is planned and constructed with a main road plying the town center, linking the exit to the Chengnan expressway at one end and other suburban areas at the other.

+Administrative divisions

+Yuechi County comprises 2 subdistricts, 23 towns and 2 townships: